NABN00B/ppsspp-site/docs/reference/custom-background-music.md

 | --- | --- | --- |
 | TOCA Race Driver 2 | Japan | ULJM05160 |

-The European and Japanese versions of the game are also known as TOCA Race Driver 2: Ultimate Racing Simulator.
+The European and Japanese versions of the game are also known as **TOCA Race Driver 2: Ultimate Racing Simulator**.